Get high quality reps in.

 Disclaimer: Most traders fail.
 Most traders lose all or most of their

 money trading.
 This is not financial advice.
-Nothing on this site is
+Nothing on this site is a

+strategy.
 Read at your own peril.